bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers.md

 # Pointers

 When we call `[]` on a vector to reference some set of elements, we are actually returning a slice and not a vector.
 A slice is a region of a vector or array.
 It is the actual collection of that data in memory.
 However, in Rust we typically don't store that data from the heap directly into a variable.
 Instead we always *refer* to that data with the use of a pointer.
-In the case of a slice, we must prepend the data with the `&` sign which converts it into a *fat pointer*.
+In the case of a slice, we must prepend the data with the `&` sign which converts it into a *fat pointer* reference.
 A fat pointer is a two-word value comprising a pointer to the slice's first element and the number of elements in the slice.

 <img src="https://www.lurklurk.org/effective-rust/images/vecslice.svg"/>
 <p>source: <a href="https://doc.rust-lang.org/book/ch15-00-smart-pointers.html">https://doc.rust-lang.org/book/ch15-00-smart-pointers.html</a></p>

 Notice how the vector is also a pointer type to data stored on the heap.
 In Rust, the vector is actually a *smart pointer* instead of a *fat pointer*.
 A smart pointer contains additional metadata and capabilities.
 It also *owns* the data instead of just borrowing a reference to it.
 Don't worry if you're not quite sure what that means.
-We're going to go explore the concepts of borrowing and references in more detail later on in the course.
+We'll explore concepts of borrowing and references in more detail later on in the course.

 So, instead of storing the slice directly in the `version_bytes` variable, we must store a reference to the slice.
 We can do this by adding the `&` in front as the compiler suggested.
 Here's our full program now.
 We've also added a `println!` in there to see what the version bytes looks like.